CppMicroServices/CppMicroServices/mockmaker/README.md

 ## Limitations

 - Known issues:
     - Depending on the STL being used, not using the `--namespace` argument will lead to some `std` classes being mocked.
-This is likely due to a preprocessor issue with definitions of visibility macros (e.g. `_GLIBCXX_VISIBILITY`), but has not yet been solved.
+This is likely due to inline namespaces (i.e. most STL implementations using `namespace std { inline namespace _V1 { ...` or similar).
 - Template parameters:
     - Currently, template parameters are incorrectly mocked due to libclang limitations and other engineering challenges.
 Here is an example of the incorrect behavior (which must be rectified manually):